NVIDIA/bare-metal-manager-core/book/src/sites/remote_kubernetes.md

 	1. `KUBECONFIG=./dev3.conf:./local.conf kubectl config view --merge --flatten > all-kube.config`
 2. Verify that the output config is has all the clusters with unique names.
 3. Copy the new config back to ~/.kube/config
-4. Port forward 8888 to the jumphost
+4. create a socks proxy on port 8888 to the jumphost
-	1. `ssh -ND 8888 renojump`
+	1. `ssh -ND 8888 renojump` (add -f to send ssh to the background)
 	2. this is the same local port as used in the kube config.  any port can be used as long as they match

 ## Example Usage